sonatype-nexus-community/nancy-github-action/README.md

         nancyCommand: sleuth --loud
 ```

-  * Gotchya - As of go v1.15, there is an issue using `act` related to how docker handles http `indentity`
+  * Gotchya - As of go v1.15, there is an issue using `act` related to how docker handles http `identity`
   connections.
 Due to this issue, I had to run `act` in a Linux Virtual Machine when running go 1.15.
 The error
   you see running `act` resulting from this issue looks similar to this:
     ```